-ArtPlace believes that the higher education sector is an important participant in building the creative placemaking field.
-Developing the next generation of leaders and establishing a knowledge base is work that higher education institutions and those that work for these institutions are uniquely qualified to do.
-To that end, ArtPlace has supported a variety of partners who will achieve the following outcomes:
+ArtPlace believed that the higher education sector was an important participant in building the creative placemaking field.
+Developing the next generation of leaders and establishing a knowledge base was work that higher education institutions and those that work for these institutions were uniquely qualified to do.
+To that end, ArtPlace supported a variety of partners who were working to achieve the following outcomes:

 - Creative placemaking degrees, minors, and majors and aligned curricula embedded across a variety of types of institutions